mjosaarinen/gostbox/README.md

 have d = 0x12 and in 34/256 = 13.2% cases d = 0x34.
 AES has no "d" value
 more than 3/256 times, while for SM4 the maximum is 4/256.

-This does not mean that Streebog or Kuznyechik are broken, but it simply that the S-Boxes do not benefit from protection against algebraic attacks that a random S-Box was supposed to give them.
+This does not mean that Streebog or Kuznyechik are broken, but simply that the S-Boxes do not benefit from protection against algebraic attacks that a random S-Box would have given them.

 The [tklog.c](tklog.c) code tests two decompositions of the S-Box and prints the rot-differential table out as well.